sovrin-foundation/sovrin-rfc/text/sovrin-tokens/README.md

 sub-ledger.
 There is also a cache of unspent transaction outputs, or _UTXOs_.

+### Denomination
+- Each Sovrin token consists of 1 x 10<sup>9</sup> sovatoms.
+- Sovatoms are not further divisible.
+- All `amount` fields in payment APIs are denominated in sovatoms.
+  - This allows transaction calculations to be performed on integers.
+- This allows 10 x 10<sup>9</sup> (10 billion) Sovrin tokens to be minted,
+and for all of the resulting 10 x 10<sup>18</sup> sovatoms to be stored using a 64-bit integer.

 ### The Payment Ledger
 The payment ledger makes use of Plenum to come to consensus about payment transactions.
 The validation of these transactions includes: